 We disagree with the DEIS's conclusion that airport-related noise will not be an issue for the future residents who would live on this site.
 While the DEIS references noise contours to make this assessment, we point out that the contours were developed in 1999 and 2005 and have yet to be updated.
 The County is undertaking a new Airport Master Plan which will contain a new series of contours.
 This master planning effort has also called attention to the large number of noise complaints the County already receives from residents in Purchase and Armonk.
 In light of these ongoing findings, we are opposed to the construction of any full-time residential uses this close to the Airport, especially at this scale.
-(Drummond_WCPB_020)
+(Drummond\WCPB\020)

 While the proposed new residential development would not be located inside of the 65 DNL threshold for significant aircraft noise exposure, the development is within the 60 DNL contour.
 The Applicant has stated that standard construction methods would provide at least 20 dBA of sound attenuation.
 The Applicant should evaluate whether enhanced construction could further reduce noise impacts.
 Given the proposed residential location near the County Airport, maximum practical reduction of noise impacts would appear to be warranted.
-(Kaufman_TNC_022)
+(Kaufman\TNC\022)

 The Conservation Board's concern with noise is less about the noise generated by the new development than about the impact of existing airport noise on the residences, particularly the proposed seven story apartment building.
-Any development adjacent to an airport-especially a mixeddevelopment project like this that is subject to constant air traffic noise begs heightened scrutiny by the reviewing Boards.
-(Black_Krupa_CB_024)
+Any development adjacent to an airport-especially a mixed-development project like this that is subject to constant air traffic noise-begs heightened scrutiny by the reviewing Boards.
+(Black\Krupa\CB\024)

 Response 16-1: The mix of uses contemplated for the DEIS Project is no longer proposed, and the proposed multifamily units would be contained within an existing office building to be converted to residential use.
-In terms of the Preferred Alternative's compatibility with the Westchester County Airport and the appropriateness of the Project Site for residential use, considering that the site is predominately located within the airport's 60 Day-Night Average Sound Level (DNL) noise contour, no land use impacts are anticipated.
-As stated in the DEIS, the existing noise levels from the airport in the vicinity of the Project Site do not reach a level requiring a degree of window-wall attenuation above what can be achieved through standard multifamily residential construction practices.
+In terms of the Preferred Alternative's compatibility with the Westchester County Airport and the appropriateness of the Project Site for residential use, the site is located well outside the airport's 65 Day-Night Average Sound Level (DNL) noise contour (see Figure 1-4a), which is the federal threshold for significant noise, and consequently, no land use impacts are anticipated.
+As stated in the DEIS as well as Section 2.B.14.c, "Maximum Predicted Noise Levels," of this FEIS, the existing noise levels from the airport in the vicinity of the Project Site do not reach a level generally considered as requiring a degree of window-wall attenuation above what can be achieved through standard multifamily residential construction practices.
+Based on the available information in the environmental record, including the DEIS, FEIS, and public and agency comments, the Lead Agency may require additional mitigation, such as "notice to purchasers" or enhanced façade attenuation, to further reduce noise impacts based on the Project's Site location proximate to the County Airport.

 As was the case with the DEIS Project, the reintroduction of residential uses to the Project Site with the Preferred Alternative would not represent a unique condition when compared to historic and existing land uses surrounding the airport.
-The proposed residential uses on the Project Site would be located approximately one mile from the airport's runways, which is farther from the airport than other existing residential development in adjacent municipalities, including the Golf Club of Purchase development (Purchase, New York) and the Bellfaire and Kingfield projects (Rye Brook, New York).
+The proposed residential uses on the Project Site would not be "adjacent" to the airport, but rather would be located approximately one mile from the airport's runways, which is farther from the airport than other existing residential development in adjacent municipalities, including the Golf Club of Purchase development (Purchase, New York) and the Bellfaire and Kingfield projects (Rye Brook, New York).